 3rd day: Merzouga – Ouarzazate

-In the afternoon, we drive along the Dra’a Valley towards Agdez, passing oases and Kasbahs, beside the river.
+In the afternoon, we drive along the Dra’a Valley towards Agdez, passing more oases and traditional adobe Kasbahs beside the river.
 The oldest kasbah, Kasbah Tamnougalte, in the Dra’a Valley is situated near Agdez, and you will have some time to visit it.
-Some parts lie in ruins and some parts are still fully occupied.
+Some parts lie in ruins, particularly the Jewish area and some parts are still fully occupied.

 4th day: Ouarzazate – Marrakesh

-After breakfast we visit Kasbah Taourirt in the town and which belonged to the Glaoui family, the Pashas of Marrakesh.
-Driving north, you leave the main road and take a side road to Ait ben Haddou, which also belonged to the Lords of the Atlas, the Glaoui family.
-This is the most famous Kasbah in Morocco and a UNESCO World Heritage site.
-It is also well-known as being the backdrop to many Hollywood blockbusters.
+After breakfast, we visit Kasbah Taourirt in the town, which belonged to the Glaoui family, the Pashas of Marrakesh.
+Driving north, you leave the main road and take a side road to Ait ben Haddou, which also belonged to the Lords of the Atlas, the same Glaoui family.
+This is the most famous Kasbah in Morocco and one of Morocco’s seven UNESCO World Heritage Sites.
+It is perhaps better known as the backdrop to many Hollywood blockbusters.

 |430 € *|

 |395 € *|

 |1540 € *|